aniket-mish/tags/README.md

 ## Design

 I'm building an ML service that detects emotions.
 The motivation behind this project is to learn about distributed ML patterns, Ray, MLOps, and LLMs.
-I'm using Streamlit as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc. The idea about the project came to me when I saw Apple adding this feature to their health app.
-We have to log our emotions in the app and we can then monitor them.
-So I'm building an app where we can just journalize our thoughts and the app will then predict what's on your mind, how's your mood, and then maybe can recommend things (games, videos, etc.).
+I'm using Streamlit as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.

 ## Setup